-This is an important consideration as employees who are paid more than the month limit on CPF contributions of $6,000 a month will still be eligible for CPF payments on their bonuses.
+This is an important consideration as employees who are paid more than the monthly limit on CPF contributions of $6,000 a month will still be eligible for CPF payments on their bonuses during the particular month.
 For example, an employee who earns $6,000 a month will only accumulate $26,640 in CPF contributions during the year.
 He or she will still be eligible for CPF contributions of up to $11,100 on their bonuses – or up to $30,000 in bonuses.

 #5 Maternity Leave

-Females employees who are Singaporean or PRs are entitled to up to 16 weeks of Maternity Leave in Singapore.
-When your employee takes her Maternity Leave, employers will have to make CPF contributions on their wages.
+Female employees who are Singaporean or PRs are entitled to up to 16 weeks of Maternity Leave in Singapore.
+When your employee takes her Maternity Leave, employers will still have to make CPF contributions on their wages.

 If employers provide any subsidies for maternity expenses, these will not require CPF to be payable if the payment is made directly to the service provider.

 #6 National Service (NS) Make-Up Pay